ADORSYS-GIS/assignments/MICHEAL's_LPI2.md

 ### 22=
 **Hardlinks**
-Hardlinks are links that have thesame inodes and any modification on one applies to the other Hardlinks are created using the following commands Hardlinks can not be accessed across different filesystems
+- Hardlinks are links that have thesame inodes and any modification on one applies to the other
+- Hardlinks are created using the following commands
+- Hardlinks can not be accessed across different filesystems
+- When a hardlink is deleted the data on the other file remains accessible
 ```shell
 ln <nameofname>
 ```